 Install Telematics

 Telematics has been a very good tool for monitoring driving skills and records.
-It is a box that has the size of a smartphone and has features like GPS and processing units that record information.
+It is a box the size of a smartphone and features like GPS and processing units that record information.
 The data includes travel distance and speed, how many trips in a day and its time, and how smooth the driving is.
 It is then transferred to a server through a satellite.
 The data is uploaded to each client’s web portal and can be viewed by them to see their driving performance.

 Enroll In Defensive Driving